 ##### Relocation expenses reimbursed

-Yes - Permanent Change of Station (PCS) - In accordance with applicable FAA Travel regulations, full relocation benefits will be paid (actual expenses).
+Yes - Permanent Change of Station (PCS) - Employees with status: A fixed relocation payment of $10,000 will be paid.

 ##### Telework eligible